Do you take it as a compliment when people call you a loner or an introvert? Not everyone has a strong desire to be around people all day.

 13. Postal Worker

 Being a postal worker is a stable job where you work alone without needing a degree to get started.
-The average mail delivery worker earn an entry-level pay of $21 per hour.
+The average mail delivery worker earn an entry-level pay of $21 per hour, making it a high-paying job for introverts.

 The job is pretty straightforward and all you need to do is sort and deliver mail and packages to the addresses on your daily route.